kyma-project/cli/docs/gen-docs/kyma_undeploy.md

   -c, --components-file string   Path to the components file (default "$HOME/.kyma/sources/installation/resources/components.yaml" or ".kyma-sources/installation/resources/components.yaml")
       --concurrency int          Set maximum number of workers to run simultaneously to deploy Kyma. (default 4) -d, --domain string            Custom domain used for installation.
-      --keep-crds                Set --keep-crds=true to keep CRDs on clean-up -p, --profile string           Kyma deployment profile.
+  -p, --profile string           Kyma deployment profile.
 If not specified, Kyma uses its default configuration.
 The supported profiles are: evaluation, production.
   -s, --source string            Installation source:
                                  	- Undeploy from a specific release, for example: "kyma undeploy --source=2.0.0"